shuei/epics-textfile/README.md

-EPICS Device Support for Text File
+EPICS Device Support for Text File (devTextFile)
 ==================================

 This is a device support for reading/writing values from/to text file.